SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/implementation-guide.md

 * Set up privacy settings
 * Add and edit subscription types

-Once you know what personal data you intend to store in SuperOffice CRM, as well as why and when you will store it, you can configure your SuperOffice CRM inside the Settings and maintenance module to support your policies.
+After you know what personal data you intend to store in SuperOffice CRM, as well as why and when you will store it, you can configure your SuperOffice CRM inside the Settings and maintenance module to support your policies.

 To set up the GDPR functionality in your SuperOffice CRM solution, you can: